rickyclegg/pokeon/README.md

 When triggered via an HTTP endpoint Pokeon reads from a third party source of data and produces YAML files to be consumed.

+## Running the app

+### Local

+`npm run ncdc:serve` this will boot the mock version of the Pokémon API.
+`npm run dev` this will run a local dev version of the site against the mock.

+Open `http://localhost:3000/api/webhook` to see it run.

+With the local version runing you can run `npm test` to run all tests.
+Or `npm run test:unit` to run just unit tests.
+We have 3 different tests Acceptance Tests against a mock, unit tests and CDC's.

+### Production
+`npm run build`
+`npm run start`

+This will run production mode against the Pokémon API.

 ### Scope
 **First phase** - For every trigger all data will be processed.
 **Possible future** - For every trigger only changes to data will be processed.